 Meditation can be your place where you can get away from all the stimulation, and all the noise.
 Whether it’s the noise in your mind or the noise in the world around you.
 Take some time to practice mindfulness and allow the mind to relax.

 4. Avoid Multitasking

 If you’re going to do one thing, just do that thing, mute your cell phone and pay attention to just that thing.
-It’s also very normal that while you are doing it, your mind runs away to “oh, the dog’s food” but then you already remember “it’s already on the agenda, quiet!” and return to what you were previously doing.
+It’s also very typical that while you are doing it, your mind runs away to “oh, the dog’s food,” but then you already remember “it’s already on the agenda, quiet!” and return to what you were previously doing.

-It’s okay that your attention may go to other things, but it’s important for you to learn you can return it where it was.
-For that, it’s about practicing mindfulness and all techniques of focusing your attention towards one thing at a time.
+It’s okay that your attention may go to other things, but you need to learn you can return it where it was.
+For that, it’s about practicing mindfulness and all techniques of focusing your attention on one thing at a time.

-If trying to focus your attention on only one thing at a time creates more stress and chatter in the mind, set a timer.
-Tell yourself “Okay, I’ll not check my phone for the next 20 minutes while I do this one thing”.
+If trying to focus your attention on only one thing at a time creates more stress and chatter in your mind, set a timer.
+Tell yourself, “Okay, I’ll not check my phone for the next 20 minutes while I do this one thing”.